ekhadley/deepgrid/README.md

 # Deep RL
-This is my implementation of a few different deep RL approaches, all applied to a simple custom environment.
+This is my implementation of a few different deep RL algorithms, all applied to a simple custom environment.
 It is a small grid in which you have an agent (@), what I have termed food (o), giving a reward, and bombs (x), giving negative reward.
 Default parameters are: 8x5 grid, 16 steps/ep, -1 step cost, +-10 for food/bomb, 12 of each, running into a wall does nothing, random